sktime/sktime/docs/source/get_involved/governance.rst

    * - :ref:`cc-members`
      - Conflict resolution, technical leadership, project management
      - Nomination by core developers, vote by core developers, 2/3 majority and simple CC majority
+   * - :ref:`cc-observers`
+     - Full view of CC, direct input on CC decisions
+     - Nomination by core developers, vote by core developers, 2/3 of all cast votes and simple CC majority

 .. _contributors: